Quick Start

 Step 2: Create and Activate kind

-First, create a cluster config file: cluster.conf
+First, create a cluster configuration file: cluster.conf

 Note